JamesJonesArchive/UsfCAStokenAuth/README.md

 ## Handling Logout Requests

 You'll need a route to handle logout.
-You create the route and tell the pluging where to go after it clears it's session(s) with the token server(s).
+You create the route and tell the plugin where to go after it clears it's session(s) with the token server(s).
 In the example constants above, the 'logoutRoute' is defined as 'logout'.
 That means you'll need to create a route for it and wire it into your routes.